IQSS/dataverse.org/docs/best_practices/source/harvard-policies/community-norms.rst

 Dataverse Community Norms
 =================================

-CC0 Public Domain Dedication Waiver for Datasets
+CC0 Waiver for Datasets
 ---------------------------------------------------

-By default, all datasets added into Dataverse are granted the CC0 Public Domain Dedication Waiver.
-Dataverse uses CC0 by default for all datasets (4.0 and on) because CC0 has name recognition in the scientific community, making it a familiar option for data (for which in general copyright does not apply), and is in use by repositories as well as scientific journals that require the deposit of open data.
-For more information on CC0, please visit the Creative Commons website (http://creativecommons.org/about/cc0).
-Data depositors can opt-out of using CC0 for their datasets, if needed.
+By default, all datasets added into Dataverse are granted the CC0 Public Domain Dedication.
+Dataverse uses the CC0 waiver by default for all datasets (4.0 and on) because of its name recognition in the scientific community, making it a familiar option for data (for which in general copyright does not apply), and is in use by repositories as well as scientific journals that require the deposit of open data.
+For more information on the CC0 waiver, please visit the Creative Commons website (http://creativecommons.org/about/cc0).
+Data depositors can opt-out of using the CC0 waiver for their datasets, if needed.

 *Dataverse asks that all users who download datasets from Dataverse’s services follow the following Community Norms*.*